railwayapp/docs/src/pages/deploy/deployments.md

 Project Deployments are attempts to build and deliver your application.

-Deployments can be in the following states
+Deployments can be in any of the following states:

+- Initializing
 - Building
 - Deploying
 - Success
 - Failure
+- Crashed
+- Removed
+- Removing

 <NextImage
 src="https://res.cloudinary.com/railway/image/upload/v1631917785/docs/deploy-view_pohple.png"